Nastel/remoraj/README.md

 # RemoraJ: Extensible Java Bytecode Agent for Tracking Java IPC

 RemoraJ is an extensible java profiling agent which uses bytecode instrumentation to intercept java IPC calls with minimal overhead.
 RemoraJ monitors java apps by tracking IPC calls such as: HTTP, WebServices, JMS, JDBC, Sockets, WebSockets, Kafka, I/O Streams and more.
-The goal is to track calls and messages coming in and out of java apps.
+The goal is to capture inter-JVM calls, I/O, messages, exceptions, timings which are valuable during troubleshooting and performance optimization of java apps.

 RemoraJ consists of two main runtime components: